BrianP8701/swarmstar/journal.md

 wait i just realized. the actual... ah man fuck. this gets confusing now. memory space action space, blob storage noqsl. the actual memory and... no the annoying thing i just realized is that the action space metadata and memory space metadata can be a nosql container instead of a blob. which would be more efficient. do i say fuck interoperability and just code?
 Or do i truly try to strive for interoperabilty? i think purely striving for interoperability forces me to make the swarm more general. yes interoperability.

 the solution has to be a flexible memory space that can store metadata of "memories" that the swarm can navigate, and any of those "memories" are labeled with a type telling us how to actually access the data. i was underestimating wait.... but now i see how powerful this can be. the combination of a completely general action and memory space. oh boy. oh boy im cooking. im cooking yessirrrrr. yessir.
 YESSIR BITCH ASS FAGGOT.
-WE MAKING THIS SHIT BABY
+WE MAKING THIS SHIT

 these small details, getting these tiny details right will make the difference between a system that is general and a system that is not. this is not some thing thatll ill be able to think about and take time and build. any week now somebody might finish creating a recursively self improving system.
 I have to hurry the fuck up and make this shit